kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 ## Reproducing the results

-To Ivan's credit, he publishes the source of his [Java](https://github.com/nikitsenka/bank-java) & [Golang](https://github.com/nikitsenka/bank-go) application as well as [how he tested with
+To the original author's credit, he publishes the source of his [Java](https://github.com/nikitsenka/bank-java) & [Golang](https://github.com/nikitsenka/bank-go) application as well as [how he tested with